Kondo overscreening in the presence of superconductivity: The Overscreened Kondo phase

 \begin{widetext} typical of a superconductor, and the impurity contribution becomes

 such that the ratio of the impurity to the bulk per unit length contribution becomes

 \end{widetext}

-The impurity Kondo phase is characterized by a dynamically generated, RG invariant energy scale $T_K$ characterizing its response to external probes such as temperatures of magnetic fields.
+The impurity Kondo phase is characterized by a dynamically generated, RG invariant energy scale $T_K$ characterizing its response to external probes such as temperatures or magnetic fields.
 It is obtained via

 which gives

 where $f(d)$ is a function of the RG invariant parameter, which we obtain by graphically solving Eq.\eqref{Tkdef}